Last year I spent several weeks analysing various sources of data to work out How Much Blog Earn.

 Don't think it would work?
-Compare the Amazon Associates RPM of $104 with the Amazon FBA of $587.
+Compare the Amazon Associates RPM of $135 with the Amazon FBA of $653.

 It will not only impact how much you earn but also how much you can sell your site for in the end.

 I've included all the How Much blogs Earn raw data in the Facebook group, why not come and join us and discuss the report?